onfe/Equator-Discord/README.md

 A simple bot for Discord, designed to make discussion around equations much less stressful.

 ## Syntax
-Equator follows a simple syntax designed to be human readable.
+Equator follows a simple syntax designed to be easy to understand.

-Firstly: `@Equator equation` or `/equation` to denote an equation.
+Call Equator to format an equation with `/equation` or the shorthand `/eq`.

 ### Subscript
 `Mgsub(2)` produces Mg₂